 African Americans and Alzheimer's Disease Facts:

-- First-degree relatives of African Americans with Alzheimer's disease have a higher cumulative risk of dementia than first-degree relatives of Caucasian Americans with AD.
-Thus, there is a greater familial risk for dementia for African Americans than Caucasian Americans.1
+- Close relatives of African Americans with Alzheimer's disease have a higher risk of dementia than close relatives of Caucasian Americans with AD.
+Thus, there is a greater family risk for dementia for African Americans than Caucasian Americans.1

 - Findings from different studies vary, but the available research indicates that in the United States, older African Americans are approximately two times more likely than older Caucasian Americans to have Alzheimer's and other dementias.2

-- The presence of the APOE-4 allele is a determinant of Alzheimer's in non-Hispanic Caucasian Americans, but African Americans and Hispanic Americans have an increased frequency of Alzheimer's regardless of their APOE genotype.
+- The presence of the APOE-4 allele is a genetic risk factor for Alzheimer's in non-Hispanic Caucasian Americans, but African Americans and Hispanic Americans have an increased frequency of Alzheimer's regardless of their APOE genotype.
 These results suggest that other genes or risk factors may contribute to the increased risk of Alzheimer's in African Americans and Hispanic Americans.3

 - Compared to the general public, African Americans have a higher risk of diabetes, higher blood pressure, and higher rates of cholesterol and other cardiovascular complications, all of which could lead to a higher risk for dementia and Alzheimer’s disease.4